ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 Executive Function

-Our therapists can help you with starting tasks, managing time, prioritizing, and following through.
+Our therapists can help you with starting tasks, managing time, prioritizing tasks, and following through.
 We build real-world systems that match your brain, not someone else's productivity framework.

 Emotional Dysregulation & RSD

-Rejection Sensitive Dysphoria (RSD) and the emotional flooding that comes with the shame spirals are among the most painful aspects of ADHD.
-There are tools to support your nervous system in these moments.
+Rejection Sensitive Dysphoria (RSD) and the emotional flooding that comes with shame spirals are among the most painful aspects of ADHD.
+We can incorporate somatic therapy to help heal your nervous system.

 ADHD-Related Shame & Low Self-Worth